Spain (band): History

 The Soul of Spain received critical praise in the European press, and the group completed several European tours including performances in Belgium, Denmark, Norway, France, Germany, The Netherlands, Switzerland, Italy, Spain, Portugal, and the United Kingdom.
 During this period, Dylan McKenzie was added to the group as a touring member on acoustic guitar, and in 2013, the touring lineup recorded The Morning Becomes Eclectic Session, a live album recorded at KCRW which also features The Haden Triplets.
 In 2013, the lineup of Haden, Mayhall, Brummel and Kirk reconvened to record another studio full-length, Sargent Place, which was produced by Gus Seyffert, mixed by Darrell Thorp and released on Dine Alone Records on November 4, 2014.
 The album contains Charlie Haden's last recorded performance, the song "You and I", and was given a four-star rating by AllMusic.
+The full length Carolina followed on June 3, 2016, on Glitterhouse records, with Mayhall exiting the band at this point.

+Between tours of Europe, the band began a weekly residency at Los Angeles's Love Song Bar in May 2016 that lasted through March 2017.
+The residency featured performances by many special guests, including Haden's sister Petra, jazz guitarist Bill Frisell, Sun Ra drummer Craig Haynes, Best Coast guitarist Bobb Bruno, former Circle Jerks bassist Zander Schloss, former Macy Gray saxophonist Matt DeMerritt, and violinist Lili Haydn.
+This led to the release of the live album Live at the Love Song on June 29, 2017, a compilation of the most memorable moments from the residency.
+This album is the first to feature guitarist and keyboardist Shon Sullivan as a member of the band.
+Their most recent studio album, Mandala Brush, followed on July 28, 2018, featuring many songs that had been developed during the Love Song residency.
+In the years since, Spain has periodically released new singles on their Bandcamp page along with releases of various live performances and World of Blue, an EP featuring five unreleased tracks from the Blue Moods of Spain sessions.